 To be fair, it’s not like Google can’t splurge on the presentation.
 Here’s what Google’s I/O Conference in 2015 looked like.

 But I digress.
-If you have watched Apple’s Keynotes, you might find a few quirks that almost always turn up in such an event: from the multiple use of the -illion numbers, excessive use of adjectives, the summary of features fitting for 5 year olds (the Internet standard), down to that dreary monologue of how developers create seamless, smart technology to work in the shadows so you, the user, can live life to the fullest (yadda, yadda, you enslaved us already, get on with it).
+If you have watched Apple’s Keynotes, you might find a few quirks that almost always turn up in such an event: the multiple uses of the million numbers, excessive use of adjectives, the summary of features fitting for 5-year-olds (the Internet standard), down to that dreary monologue of how developers create seamless, smart technology to work in the shadows so you, the user, can live life to the fullest (yadda, yadda, you enslaved us already, get on with it).

 Oh yes, let’s not forget the intimate look at a flying, spinning phone.